emberjs/ember-qunit/README.md

 });
 ```

-Component integration tests will be the default mode for `moduleForComponent` in the near future, however currently you will be required to activate them by passing `integration: true`.
+Component integration tests are the default mode for `moduleForComponent`.
+You can still explicitly activate them by passing `integration: true`.

 Integration tests have the advantage of testing your component as Ember would actually use them.
 It's helpful to think of this mode as simply testing the inputs and outputs of the component.
 These tests allow you interact with both the bound values that are passed into the component as well as its resulting actions.